Ferries to Scotland

-Geographically speaking, Scotland occupies the northern third of the United Kingdom of Great Britain, sharing a border with England to its south and south west across the Irish Sea you’ll find Northern Ireland.
+Geographically speaking, Scotland occupies the northern third of the United Kingdom of Great Britain, sharing a land border with England to its south, and with Northern Ireland found to the south west, across the Irish Sea.

-Though the direct passenger ferry link to Scotland from mainland Europe is no longer operating, the UK road network provides good access to all regions of Scotland, so if you’re travelling from the continent then going via England is reasonable alternative, preferably sailing to a port in the north east England to minimise driving time.
-Newcastle port is around two and a half hours from Edinburgh by car while Hull is around 4 hours from the border.
+Though the direct passenger ferry link to Scotland from mainland Europe is no longer operating, the UK road network provides good access to all regions of Scotland.
+So if you’re travelling from the continent: going via England is a reasonable alternative, preferably sailing to a port in the north east England to minimise driving time.
+The Port of Newcastle is around two and a half hours from Edinburgh by car, while Hull is roughly four hours from the Scottish border.

 Scotland also provides a gateway by ferry between the UK and the numerous Scottish isles, great if you’re looking for an onward connection, or equally if you’re heading back to the mainland.

 What is the cheapest ferry to Scotland?